Bounce Back Stronger: 13 Expert Tips for Fast, Effective Post Marathon Recovery

 #4: Refuel As Soon As Possible

-One of the key expert tips for fast post marathon recovery is to refuel as soon as possible after the race.
-It’s crucial to get in carbohydrates and proteins (ideally at a ratio of 3:1 or 4:1 in terms of grams of carbohydrates to protein).
+One of my key expert tips for fast post-marathon recovery is to refuel as soon as possible after the race.
+It’s crucial to get in carbohydrates and proteins (ideally at a 3:1 or 4:1 ratio in terms of grams of carbs to protein).

 Refueling can help fuel depleted muscles, replenish glycogen stores, and start repairing muscle damage from the race.